-Most of the areas bus services are operated by Stagecoach West, I have always been able to travel with my canine friend on many routes in the Forest.
-They charge £1 per journey for pets to travel, I think it is a shame they don’t sell doggie day riders as they do for humans.
+Most of the areas bus services are with Stagecoach West.
+I have always been able to travel with my canine friend on many routes in the Forest.
+They charge £1 per journey for pets to travel.
+However, I think it is a shame they don’t sell doggie day riders as they do for humans.

 Dog Friendly Pubs & Restaurants in The Forest of Dean

-Finding a dog-friendly place to eat and drink can sometimes be a challenge, so we have built this section from my own research with the puppy in tow.
+Finding a dog-friendly place to eat and drink can sometimes be a challenge, so we have built this section from my research with the puppy in tow.
 This includes Forest of Dean restaurants, pubs, cafes and other eateries.
-Some places allow canine guests inside, others limited to outdoor areas only and some embrace the concept and have treats and water bowls for dogs.
+Some places allow canine guests inside, others limited to outdoor areas only, and some embrace the concept and have treats and water bowls for dogs.

 Miners Arms Whitecroft

-A pub that I have visited a few times and always welcoming, serving good food and provide good service.
-Our canine friends are allowed inside and in both front and rear gardens.
-I would love to return for a meal out and try their mixed grill which includes; Lambchop, steak, sausage, gammon with home-made chips, onion rings, tomato, and mushrooms. https://www.theminersarmswhitecroft.com/
+A pub that I have visited a few times and always welcoming, serving excellent food and provide wonderful service.
+They allow our canine friends inside and in both front and rear gardens.
+I would love to return for a meal out and try their mixed grill, which includes; Lambchop, steak, sausage, gammon with home-made chips, onion rings, tomato, and mushrooms. https://www.theminersarmswhitecroft.com/